F.P. Taggart Store

 F.P.
-Taggart Store, also known as the Hobnob Corner Restaurant, is a historic general store located at Nashville, Brown County, Indiana.
+Taggart Store, also known as the Hobnob Corner Restaurant, is a historic general store located at Nashville, Indiana.
 It was built between 1870 and 1875, and is a two-story, balloon frame building measuring 24 feet wide by 90 feet deep.
 The interior retains a number of original features including oak pane flooring.

 It was listed on the National Register of Historic Places in 1983.